Gear Guide

 TL;DR

-• Run your full build through the payload calculator, battery weight adds up fast
+• Run your full build through the payload calculator.
+Battery weight adds up fast.

 How Much Battery Capacity Do You Need?

-Most Tune M1 owners run a 100Ah LiFePO4 (lithium iron phosphate) battery, it covers overnight fan, lighting, and device charging with margin to spare.
+Most Tune M1 owners run a 100Ah LiFePO4 (lithium iron phosphate) battery.
+It covers overnight fan, lighting, and device charging with margin to spare.
 If you're running a 12V fridge, step up to 200Ah.
 A 100Ah LiFePO4 weighs approximately 29–31 lbs and costs $200–$400.
 The right size for your build depends on what you're running and how long you'll go between recharges:

 Estimate your daily power draw